By submitting a film to each short filmmaking category you agree to the following:

 3. No theme requirements.

 4. Film entries must not exceed 5 minutes for the youth showcase and 20 minutes for the main short film competition.
 These maximum lengths exclude credits.
 Entries must be suitable for general admission.

 5. Submissions do not require premiere status.
 If your film is going to be screened by another festival or organisation, you must notify BFF to discuss potential copyright issues with the other organisation.

 6. Submissions require a payment per film submission.
 More than one entry is permitted by an entrant, however, each additional entry also requires an additional fee.
 Due to the submission platform being run by a third party (filmfreeway.com) no refunds, discounts or waivers on film entry fees can be provided.

-8. This Competition is open to UK residents.
-If shortlisted, entrants are expected to attend the film competition screening for which a ticket will be provided by BFF.
+8. This years competition is open to UK and international residents.
+We also have a separate international category open to worldwide entries.
+If shortlisted, entrants are invited to attend the film competition screening for which a ticket will be provided by BFF.

 9. Submissions must not contain any copyrighted material, including music, still images or video images without the written permission of the owner.
 BFF encourages the use of original or royalty free music as an alternative to copyrighted content.

 10. Every actor and participant in the film must be have full understanding of the purpose of the film, and have given their full consent for it to be shown in the Festival and for promotional purposes.
 Films should include credits listing the title, music credits, and other contributors.